kimtth/awesome-azure-openai-llm/README.md

 - [GPT4All](https://github.com/nomic-ai/gpt4all): Open-source large language models that run locally on your CPU [Mar 2023]
 - [MemGPT](https://github.com/cpacker/MemGPT): Virtual context management to extend the limited context window of LLM.
 A tiered memory system and a set of functions that allow it to manage its own memory. [ref](https://memgpt.ai) [12 Oct 2023]
 - [ollama](https://github.com/jmorganca/ollama): Running with Large language models locally [Jun 2023]
-- [DSPy](https://github.com/stanfordnlp/dspy): Instead of a hard-coded prompt template, "Modular approach: compositions of modules -> compile".
-Building blocks such as ChainOfThought or Retrieve and compiling the program, optimizing the prompts based on specific metrics.
-Unifying strategies for both prompting and fine-tuning in one tool, Pythonic operations, prioritizing and tracing program execution.
-These features distinguish it from other LMP frameworks such as LangChain, and LlamaIndex. [ref](https://towardsai.net/p/machine-learning/inside-dspy-the-new-language-model-programming-framework-you-need-to-know-about) [Jan 2023]

 ### **Agents: AutoGPT and Communicative Agents**